denten-books/plain-text/main.md

 process can be performed on a purely formal, visual level.
 In fact, the historical record is full of errors that suggest that pre-modern scribes wrote at widely varying levels of literacy [@goudsmit_illiterate_1974,
-@bucking_training_2007].[^ln11-literacy] In the Muslim tradition, the prophet Muhammad himself is sometimes called "the unlettered prophet," to emphasize fidelity and lack of mediation in the transcription of the message [@calder_ummi_1990,
+@bucking_training_2007].[^ln11-literacy] In the Muslim tradition, the prophet Muhammad himself is sometimes called "the unlettered prophet," to emphasize fidelity and lack of mediation in the transcription of the message [@calder_ummi_1990, @gunther_muhammad_2002, 1-26].
-@gunther_muhammad_2002, 1-26].
 In other words, the Qur'an claim to authenticity relies on the prophet's ability to copy the message "verbatim."
 On the conservative Muslim view, anything but a faithful transcription of the original text amounts to an interpretation, not self-identical to the letter of the text (a translation, for example) [@tibawi_is_1962, @fatani_translation_2005, @wilson_first_2009].[^ln11-quran]

-### Copy Text (textual criticism)
+### 3.5 Copy Text (textual criticism)

-My short history of the distinction between form and content is necessarily reductive.
-The situation on the ground was and continues to be more nuanced than the dichotomy would suggest, with a number of reasonable positions between extreme idealism and extreme materialism.
-It is enough however to give a sense of what's at stake: not just a dry academic debate about the nature of art, but the very capability of art (and don't necessarily think "high art" here) to transform humanity.
-For Hegel, true art reaches for truth beyond visible forms, transcending the deterministic material universe.
-The early formalists rejected Hegel, emphasizing instead the text's outward formal properties as "devices" capable of revitalizing stale metaphors and ossified ways of thinking.

 The division of text into form and content makes a difference in more utilitarian ways as well.
 For example, imagine the challenge of compiling all